 Economic damages usually include awards for medical bills, lost earning capacity of the deceased, and property damage, while noneconomic damages may be awards for loss of companionship, emotional distress, or loss of consortium.
 Punitive damages (sometimes referred to as exemplary damages or vindictive damages) are awarded in a very rare number of cases

 Is a survival claim the same thing as a wrongful death claim?

 No. A wrongful death claim is intended to compensate the family of a deceased person for their loss, but a survival claim is essentially the personal injury action that the victim would have filed had they survived.
 Compensation for a survival claim goes to a deceased person’s estate, and the claim is handled by the administrator or executor.
 Some cases could involve both wrongful death and survival claims.

-Contact a Beaumont Wrongful Death Attorney Today
+Contact a Wrongful Death Attorney in Beaumont Today

 If your loved one was killed in an accident caused by another party’s negligence in Southeast Texas, you should not have to struggle with the consequences of your loved one’s death.
 You deserve full and fair compensation for your losses.
 An experienced wrongful death attorney in Beaumont can help you get it.